DiegoNMedina/DiegoNMedina/README.md

 - 🔭 I’m currently working as freelancer
 - 🌱 I’m currently learning ReactJS and Node
 - 💬 Ask me about Web Development
-- 📫 How to reach me: contact@diegomedina.ml
+- 📫 How to reach me: hello@diegomedina.ml

 ## My Skills